 Other schools that offer master’s degrees in developmental psychology include:

-Let’s return to the question, “What can I do with a master’s in psychology?”
-No matter what topic you study, there are a variety of careers in psychology that become available once you’ve earned a master’s degree.
+No matter what topic you study, there are a variety of careers in psychology that become available once you’ve earned a master’s degree in psychology.
 Here are some common positions in the field: